 - Whistle to start the game

-- Large space, such as the outdoors or a gym, although the classroom could work for very small group
+- Large space, such as the outdoors or a gym, although the classroom could work for a tiny group

 - Designate a starting line and a finish line that are at least 20 feet apart.
 Increase the distance if you have fewer players or older students.